welllima88/sharkPy/README.md

 5. sharkPy.utils -- a set of utility functions

-Modules are written such that sharkPy commands are non-blocking.
-Command results are provided to caller on-demand.

 ##Design Goals

 1. Deliver dissected packet data to callers as native python objects.<br/>